Best Foods for Baby (and What to Avoid)

 Plain (not vanilla) whole-milk yogurt is another protein-rich option for baby—plus, it contains calcium and beneficial live active cultures.
 (Confused as to why yogurt made with cow’s milk is okay for babies, but actual cow’s milk isn’t?
 “Very simply, lactose is already broken down with the culturing of the yogurt, and milk proteins are either removed or limited, so it’s easy for baby to digest,” says Ruggiero.)

-Best Age for Yogurt: Nine months and older
+Best age for yogurt: 9 months and older

 Believe it or not, many experts love good old-fashioned Cheerios.
 The little O’s in the yellow box are an excellent finger food and a good source of fiber.
 “I don’t think childhood would exist without Cheerios,” says Stern.

-Best Age for Cheerios: Nine months and older
+Best age for cheerios: 9 months and older

 Tempted to sweeten up baby’s bland pear sauce with a touch of honey?
 Don’t.
 According to Nutrition, “Honey is linked to infant botulism, an illness that can be fatal.”
 The tummies of babies under age one simply can’t deactivate the botulism spores that might be in honey, Stern says.
-So avoid this food until baby has passed his or her first birthday.
+So avoid this food until baby has passed their first birthday.

 Babies can’t easily digest cow’s milk, which is one reason why experts recommend waiting until the one-year mark before offering it.